DrewNaylor/guinget/docs/How-to-use.md

 ### Search options

+Search options can be changed from the `Tools>Options...>Search` tab, though there's a shortcut to this tab available in the following ways:
+- `Ctrl+Shift+F`
+- `Package list>Search options...`
+- `Search options...` from the `Search` toolbar button dropdown menu

-Searches are now re-run after a cache update if there's text in the search box, but you can turn that off by unchecking `Re-run search after cache update` in the `Options` window as described in the `Sidebar` section.
+Searches are now re-run after a cache update if there's text in the search box at the time of re-loading the package list, but you can turn that off by unchecking the `Re-run search after cache update` checkbox from the `Search` tab in the `Options` window as described above.

 ## Showing unfinished controls